mauvies/capitolfolio-frontend/README.md

 The second view corresponds to the favorite repositories which has been added by the user, offering the possibility to remove them from the list and database.
 There is also a detail button (eye icon) which is a feature I could not complete due to the extend of the test.

-### Docker

-To pull backend image
-`docker pull mauvies/repo-zoom:backend`

-To pull frontend image
-`docker pull mauvies/repo-zoom:frontend`

-Or there is another repository which I created to store the docker-compose.yml.
-At this point I really have no more time to continue working on the test (Friday 21/05/2021 08:57:00), because in a few hours I am leaving with my girlfriend to Granada for her birthday.
-So, I suggest to create a parent folder with this file (docker-compose.yml) and include the other two projects inside of it (api and frontend).
-After the following command can be run and it will start the docker container.

-`docker-compose up`

 ### To do

 The app is still missing important features such as testing and error handleling, which I have thought about how to implement it, but it woult take much more time.
 Another cool feature could be filters, since Github API already offers some of them.